shroukhm/Bookstore-Database-Project/README.markdown

 - **Environment**: Jupyter Notebook

 ## Project Structure
-- `shrouk hany_Building a Bookstore DB.ipynb`: The main Jupyter Notebook containing the code for database creation, data insertion, and queries.
+- `Building_a_Bookstore_DB.ipynb`: The main Jupyter Notebook containing the code for database creation, data insertion, and queries.

 ## Installation
 1. Clone the repository: